-Games User Research focuses on players’ psychology and their behaviour via techniques such as playtesting, analytics, expert analysis, and others.
-Game User Researchers aim to help game developers deliver players the best gaming experience possible.
+Games User Research/Experience focuses on players’ psychology and their behaviour via techniques such as playtesting, analytics, expert analysis, UX design, and others.
+Game User Researcher and Experience professionals aim to help game developers deliver players the best gaming experience possible.

 Games User Research in Game Development

-While playtesting is the best known method, there are other ways to understand players.
-These include analytics (tracking player behaviour via data hooks in games), long term engagement diaries (where players report on game play experiences in naturalistic settings via a diary), biometrics (where player physiological data is recorded along with their behavioural and subjective data), and many others.
+While playtesting is the best known method, there are other ways to understand players and improve the user experience.
+These include analytics (tracking player behaviour via data hooks in games), long term engagement diaries (where players report on game play experiences in naturalistic settings via a diary), biometrics (where player physiological data is recorded along with their behavioural and subjective data), User Experience (UX) design, and many others.

 Games User Research in Academia